holaplex/kubes/readme.md

 # Indexer

 ### Building the docker images and pushing to local registry
-Clone the indexer repo and cd into the folder
+Run the `build_images.sh` script to clone the indexer stack repository and build the docker images.
 ```bash
 registry=registry.$domain ./indexer/build_images.sh
 ```